Blog: Maritime Cyber Security

 It will happen to you.

-Advice for shipping lines
+Maritime cyber security advice for shipping lines

 Keeping systems patched up to date is critical, though this may not have completely prevented notpetya